sonjakatz/myaReg-genderDifferences/README.md

 ## Key points

-- **Question**: Are there gender-specific differences in clinical and/or paraclinical characteristics among patients with autoimmune myasthenia gravis (MG)?
+- **Question**: Can machine learning (ML) models identify and characterize sex-specific phenotypic differences in autoimmune myasthenia gravis (MG) based on clinical and sociodemographic parameters?

-- **Findings**: In this cross-sectional study that included 1814 MG patients, women showed significantly higher disease severity, longer time to diagnosis and less likelihood of positive antibody- and electrophysiological testing.
-Using a subset of seven variables, gender can be accurately predicted by machine learning models.
-This illustrates the strong gender differences between MG patients.
-Examining the decision making process of models more in detail enabled us to delineate the dominant clinical manifestation of female MG patients.
+- **Findings**: In this cross-sectional study of 1814 MG patients, ML models accurately estimated patient sex using seven clinical variables.
+This revealed a reproducible, nuanced sex-specific MG phenotype, externally validated.
+The analysis highlighted how clinical presentations vary significantly by sex, beyond what traditional comparisons typically show.

-- **Meaning**: Gender-specific differences in autoimmune MG encompass clinical and paraclinical factors and might influence time to diagnosis as well as therapeutic response.
+- **Meaning**: Our study demonstrates ML's ability to elucidate sex-related heterogeneity in MG beyond classical comparisons.
+Recognizing these distinct phenotypes can inform more precise diagnostics and individualized management, fostering equitable patient care.

 ## Installation